aaronbieber/singleservingphoto/_posts/2007-04-15-automated-workflow-i.markdown

   content: |-
     Unfortunately, I don't think there is a way to run AppleScript directly in Windows.
 It's not necessary to write the Lightroom post-processing filter in AppleScript, though, and I think you're on the right track with ActivePerl and PerlMagick, but you'll have to learn how to write some Perl!

-    An alternative (perhaps somewhat easier) is to install "Windows binaries of ImageMagick":http://www.imagemagick.org/script/binary-releases.php#windows rather than use the PerlMagick bindings.
+    An alternative (perhaps somewhat easier) is to install [Windows binaries of ImageMagick](http://www.imagemagick.org/script/binary-releases.php#windows) rather than use the PerlMagick bindings.
 You'll basically have to translate my AppleScript snippet into Perl and use it as your post-processing filter.

     Here's an _idea_ of how it might be done, but I haven't even remotely tested this.
 You should avoid using paths with spaces in them for where you place the ImageMagick binaries and your watermark image if possible.